Ag-Utkarsh/STS/README.md

 # Voice_Bot: Real-Time Speech-to-Speech (STS) Assistant

-This project is a **real-time Speech-to-Speech (STS) VoiceBot** that listens to your voice, transcribes it using Google Speech-to-Text, generates a response with OpenAI GPT, and speaks the reply using ElevenLabs TTS.
+This project is a **real-time Speech-to-Speech (STS) VoiceBot** that listens to your voice, transcribes it using AssemblyAI (streaming STT), generates a response with OpenAI GPT, and speaks the reply using ElevenLabs TTS.

 ---